awell-health/awell-extensions/extensions/elation/README.md

 ### Create Patient

 This action creates a patient in Elation.
-We currently do not support nested objects, so the entire patient object supported by elation's API is not yet exposed**.
-Please reach out to us if you're looking to add a particular field or set of fields.

 **When creating a patient, you will have to specifiy the primary physician and caregiver practice ID:**
 - Primary physician ID: you can retrieve this ID by using the [Find Physicians](https://docs.elationhealth.com/reference/find-physicians) API call, or by using the `Find Physician` action